 There are some cons to using bone meal on plants.
 One of the main risks is pets ingestion.

 Dogs or other wildlife are often attracted to the scent of bone meal and can create stomach issues if dogs or cats eat too much.

 To avoid this, mix the bone meal into your soil.
 This disperses it and removes clumps that could attract pests.

 Many people worry that Mad Cow Disease can be transferred through bone meal.
 Luckily, both the cows and the meal must undergo testing before it is produced and sold.

 There is another con to using any fertilizer on plants.

 Fertilizers make it harder for your plants to extract nutrients from the soil naturally.
 Supplementing nutrients causes a dependency on fertilizer, and the plant will require it to keep growing and thriving.

 Bone meal for roses is an excellent phosphorus supplement.
 It is long-lasting and made from all organic materials.

 Bone meal is great to add to other soil amendments as well.
 Fertilizers like compost and manure are usually very high in nitrogen but lack other nutrients like phosphorus and potassium.
 Adding bone meal to the soil can balance these levels.

-Overall, bone meal is a convenient and incredibly beneficial, natural product to boost your rose bushes.
+Bone meal is a convenient, incredibly beneficial, natural product to boost your rose bushes.
 If your soil requires added nutrients, it can result in plants with more prominent blooms and stronger roots!